ludwig-lab/pyeCAP/docs/source/pages/phys.rst

 Reading data with the Phys class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Phys class reads data from non-hdf5 MatLab (.mat) files.
+The primary method of reading data with the Phys class is through ADInstruments binary files (.adibin).
+This method is preferred because the Phys class does not load the binary data into memory until a computation is performed.
 Pre-processing of raw data is necessary to transform files into this format.
-Software such as LabChart https://www.adinstruments.com/support/software will transform raw .adicht files into .mat files.
-To create the MatLab file, open LabChart and open the raw data file.
+Software such as LabChart https://www.adinstruments.com/support/software will export raw .adicht files into a variety of formats.
+To create an ADInstruments binary file, open LabChart and open the raw data file.
 Click on the 'File' dropdown in the upper left corner and select export.
-Set the file type to be "MATLAB" and select a file name and location.
-A window will pop up with different export options.
+Select ADInstruments binary file.
+A menu will pop up with options of how to export the file.
+Ensure that the data type is a 32 of 64 bit floating point, the "time" box is not selected, and the "header" box is selected.
+If these options are not chosen, the Phys class will not be able to read the resulting binary file properly.

+The Phys class also reads data from non-hdf5 MatLab (.mat) files that are under 4GB.
+To create the MatLab file, use LabChart to export the data similarly to a binary file.
+Select the "MATLAB" option when choosing the file type.
 Choose the desired channels and make sure the 'upsample to same rate' option is selected.
 This will ensure a consistent sample rate by interpolating data points. eba-toolkit currently does not support data with different sampling rates between blocks or channels.

 More information about how Labchart exports this data can be found here: https://www.adinstruments.com/support/knowledge-base/how-does-matlab-open-exported-data